Willie Nile: 21st-century renaissance

-In the fall of 2003, Nile was invited to share the stage at three concerts with the E Street Band, including the two final Giants Stadium shows as well as the two last shows of that particular tour at Shea Stadium.
+In late 2003, Nile was invited to share the stage at three concerts with the E Street Band, including the two final Giants Stadium shows as well as the two last shows of that particular tour at Shea Stadium.

-In 2006, Nile released Streets of New York, which some may consider to be his best work to date, due to its production and songwriting.
-Former Time magazine music critic and Academy Award-winning screenwriter Jay Cocks writes of Streets of New York, "The tunes he writes and plays with such blowtorch vibrancy get the myth and magic and danger and sadness and love in this town—of this town—truer, and righter, than anything I've heard since Dion.
+In 2006, Nile released Streets of New York to good reviews.
+Former Time magazine music critic, and Academy Award-winning screenwriter, Jay Cocks writes of Streets of New York, "The tunes he writes and plays with such blowtorch vibrancy get the myth and magic and danger and sadness and love in this town—of this town—truer, and righter, than anything I've heard since Dion.
 This record is a head-twister and heart-wrencher.
 It's rock and roll at its best.
 It's New York at its best.
 And there's nothing better than that."

 House of a Thousand Guitars was released to positive reviews on April 14, 2009.

 On November 22, 2009, Nile joined the E Street Band for the cover of Jackie Wilson's "Higher and Higher".

-On April 23, 2013, at a ceremony in Leeds, UK, Nile was named Legacy Ambassador for the Buddy Holly Educational Foundation.
+On April 23, 2013, at a ceremony in Leeds, England, Nile was named Legacy Ambassador for the Buddy Holly Educational Foundation.

-On June 25, 2013, Nile releases his eighth full-length studio album, American Ride through Loud & Proud Records.
+On June 25, 2013, Nile released his eighth studio album, American Ride through Loud & Proud Records.
 Nile originally had planned on self-distributing through money raised on PledgeMusic.com.
 The decision to sign onto a record label occurred after he was approached by Tom Lipsky, president of Loud & Proud Records.
+The New Yorker said "One of the most brilliant (and most confounding) singer-songwriters of the last thirty years... he reappeared this year with "American Ride", another stellar album of tough, insightful rock and roll.

 On November 11, 2014, Nile released If I Was a River, a 10-track all piano album, composed by Nile with assistance from his long-time collaborator Frankie Lee.